Theoretical training:

 The following requirements are necessary for training as a nursing specialist:

-In addition, a medical certificate of medical fitness no more than three months old and an official certificate of good conduct, also no more than three months old, must be presented at the start of training.
+Additionally, trainees must present a medical certificate of fitness and an official certificate of good conduct, both of which must be no more than three months old, at the start of training.

-The training is financed via a pay-as-you-go system by all stakeholders in the care sector, the state of Lower Saxony and the care insurance funds.
-It is therefore free of charge for the trainee.
+The training is financed by all stakeholders in the care sector, the state of Lower Saxony, and the care insurance funds via a pay-as-you-go system.
+Therefore, it is free of charge for the trainee.

 Application documents